 If you apply for a job or an educational program, the employer or school may ask you for proof of your level of education or training.

-Language Instruction for Newcomers to Canada (LINC) is available to immigrants and convention refugees over the age of 17 through funding from Citizenship and Immigration Canada.
-An assessment to determine a student’s level of skill in English or French is done by the YMCA/YWCA Language Assessment and Resource Centre before placement:
+Language Instruction for Newcomers to Canada (LINC) is available to immigrants and convention refugees over the age of 17 through funding from Immigration, Refugees and Citizenship Canada.
+An assessment to determine a student’s level of skill in English or French is done by the YMCA/YWCA Language Assessment and Resource Centre before placement in language classes.

 Most universities, community colleges and school boards also offer language classes.
 Some community organizations and private language schools also do.
 You can contact these groups directly for more information.
 Remember to ask about fees since these courses may not be free.
 French language courses are available through the French school boards.